 In-context learning enables LLMs to quickly adapt to specific tasks using a few examples, allowing them to predict unseen input labels without additional parameter updates.
 In the transfer of ALMs, the goal is to learn and enhance vocabulary from the context of prompt texts without performing backpropagation \cite{Chen2024SALM}, thereby unlocking the capabilities of frozen LLMs for a wide range of audio understanding and generation tasks \cite{yang2024uniaudio1.5}.
 Voicebox \cite{NIPS2023Voicebox} is a non-autoregressive flow-matching model trained to infill speech based on audio context and text, utilizing over 50,000 hours of unfiltered or enhanced speech data for training.
 Voicebox can perform various tasks through in-context learning, such as mono or cross-lingual zero-shot TTS, noise removal, content editing, style conversion, and diverse sample generation, achieving high fidelity and efficiency in speech synthesis and editing.
 SALM \cite{Chen2024SALM} equipped with multitask and in-context learning capabilities.
 SALM achieving comparable performance to task-specific models through instruction tuning for ASR and AST.
 Additionally, a speech-supervised in-context training method is proposed to bridge the gap between LLM training and downstream speech tasks, further enhancing the in-context learning ability of speech-to-text models.
-Audio Flamingo \cite{kong2024audioflamingo} achieves leading performance on various audio understanding tasks without requiring task-specific fine-tuning, supporting instruction tuning for robust multi-turn dialogue capabilities.
-By incorporating in-context learning.
+Audio Flamingo \cite{kong2024audioflamingo} achieves leading performance on various audio understanding tasks without requiring task-specific fine-tuning, supporting instruction tuning for robust multi-turn dialogue and demonstrating rapid adaptation through in-context learning.
 Building on this foundation, Audio Flamingo 2 extends these capabilities to long-form audio understanding and introduces the LongAudioBench benchmark \cite{ghosh2025audioflamingo2}.
 The recently developed Audio Flamingo 3 \cite{goel2025flamingo3} further expands both training data and learning curricula, achieving breakthrough advancements in reasoning and understanding across speech, sound, and music domains.